MattSainsbury-Dale/FRKv2_src/README.md

 #### Dependencies

 The file `dependencies.txt` contains the package dependencies and version numbers.
 To automatically install the dependencies that are not already present on your system, enter `Rscript scripts/Dependencies_install.R`.
 Note that this uses the CRAN mirror hosted by the CSIRO in Australia.
+Note also that this script does *not* ensure that the package versions are identical to those used at the time of writing, it simply downloads the latest versions; this is unlikely to cause problems, as most packages are written to be backwards compatible.

 <!---run `make INSTALL_DEPENDS` or --->